mattm/active-user-cohort-analysis/README.md

 In order for it to work, all you need to do is to generate a CSV file containing a list of user ids and dates when the users performed actions in your app.
 See `data/test-data.csv` for the format.

-You'll need to edit the `DATA_PATH` and `DATA_FILE_SEPARATOR` at the top of `active-users.r` depending on where you place the data file and whether the file comma-separated or tab-separated.
+You'll need to edit the `CSV_PATH` and `CSV_SEPARATOR` at the top of `active-users.r` depending on where you place the data file and whether the file comma-separated or tab-separated.

 ## Testing the script